 5. Make a Strong First Impression

-Employers usually look at each resume for just a few seconds, so your resume’s layout should grab their attention right away.
+Employers usually look at each executive resume for just a few seconds, so your resume’s layout should grab their attention right away.
 Use smart design elements to make important parts of your resume stand out, helping the reader focus on the most important details about you.

 6. Demonstrate Problem-Solving Abilities